tamim2763/cuet-micro-ops-hackthon-2025/README.md

 **Why does this matter?**

-When you deploy this service behind a reverse proxy (Cloudflare, nginx, AWS ALB), you'll encounter:
+When you deploy this service behnd a reverse proxy (Cloudflare, nginx, AWS ALB), you'll encounter:

 | Problem                 | Impact                                        |
 | ----------------------- | --------------------------------------------- |